 Government Syndication Reach and Feedback

-Tearline integrates with the Office of the Director of National Intelligence's intelligence.gov under the Public's Daily Brief and NGA's homepage under the Partners tab.
+Tearline integrates with the Office of the Director of National Intelligence's intelligence.gov under the Public's Daily Brief and NGA's homepage under Learn More About Tearline.
 NGA passes unclassified feedback to our contributors on how their content was used within NGA and the IC to demonstrate how it impacts new audiences.

 Social Media Promotion

-NGA will make video summaries for social media promotion after each Tearline report is published.
+NGA will make video summaries for social media promotion after each Tearline report is published and post to our YouTube playlist.
 NGA has hundreds of thousands of followers throughout the major social media platforms.
 These social media posts drive substantial traffic and attention to each new Tearline report.
 See an example of the summary video below and sample posts from Facebook, LinkedIn, X (formerly Twitter), and Instagram.

 Release Tempo

 High-quality original content takes time to create.
-Tearline is not a situational awareness platform or news aggregator.
-Several in-depth or long-form reports will be published quarterly.
+Tearline is not a situational awareness platform nor is it a news aggregator.
+Manuscript submissions are accepted on a rolling-basis and are published as they meet the standards of quality and editorial review.

 Integration